Logo

 For example, if the current price of ETH is $1600, and someone sells put options with a strike price of $1375 for $5.
 If ETH price stays above $1375, they profit $5.
 However, if it goes to $1000, they suffer a total loss of $370.

-Ribbon Finance’s platform offers this strategy to users, with yields ranging from -25% to 25%.
+Ribbon Finance’s platform offers this strategy to users..

 Is Stablecoin Staking Worth The Risk?

 With vastly different risks and attributes between each strategy, it's hard to broadly say stablecoin staking is worth the risk as a crypto investment.
-High yielding strategies may come with risks that are not understood, as seen with UST and Celsius.
+The highest yielding stablecoins may come with risks that are not understood, as seen with UST and Celsius.

 Variable APYs and market conditions also require users to continuously monitor their strategies, which they may not have the time for.
-For informational purposes only, if users understand the risks they are taking and match their strategies according to their risk appetite, then stablecoin staking will be worth the risk and can often provide higher returns than a traditional bank.
+If users understand the risks they are taking and match their strategies according to their risk appetite, then stablecoin staking will be worth the risk and can often provide higher returns than a traditional bank.

-If users are looking for an automated low risk strategy with no lock-ups, elevated yield, and passive rewards, then OUSD may be a good option to consider.
+If users are looking for automated low-risk stablecoin yield strategies with no lock-ups, elevated yield, and passive rewards, then OUSD may be a good option to consider.
 By having compounding interest credited directly into users’ crypto wallets without transaction fees, OUSD gives users a convenient source of passive income.

-OUSD can be purchased through a DEX aggregator, the app, or crypto exchanges such as Kucoin and Gate.
+OUSD can be purchased through a DEX aggregator, or crypto exchanges such as Kucoin and Gate.

 Corbin Buff